gasaiginko/CS212-Group47-2024-spring.github.io/README.md

 # CS212-Group47-2024-spring.github.io
-This is the repository of CS212 project for Tianyi and Ahmed (Group47)
+This is the repository of CS212 project for Tianyi and Ahmed (Group47) <br>

 Content Draft: <br>
 -Topic: First Journy to Flagstaff <br>